CylonicRaider/Instant/docs/RUNNING.md

 - `comm-path` — *Socket path*: Where the UNIX domain socket used for communication with the master process is located.
 - `pid-file` — *Master PID file*: Where the master process should write a PID file representing itself.
+If omitted, the master process writes no PID file.
 - `log-file` — *Path of logging file*: Where the master process should send logs.
 If not given or empty, standard error is used.
-- `log-level` — *Logging level*: Messages at least severe as this level will be logged.
+- `log-level` — *Logging level*: Messages at least as severe as this level will be logged.
 Defaults to `INFO`.
 - `log-timestamps` — *Timestamps in logs*: Whether logging messages should include timestamps.
 Defaults to `yes`.
 Disabling this might be useful when logging to `systemd`.